Several tips for acquiring and incorporating AI-based tools into your firm's processes

 Law firms are always competing for clients and talent.
 At the same time, they want to grow and maximize profits per partner.
 Inefficiency can hamper these efforts.

 Clients expect their firms to deliver superior work and representation and do it in an efficient way.
 In addition, new associates arrive at firms expecting automation to minimize their repetitive tasks and minimize mistakes.
-Legal AI tools can help by automating certain tasks to boost a firm’s overall efficiency and accuracy.
+Legal AI assistants and tools can help by automating certain tasks to boost a firm’s overall efficiency and accuracy.

 3. Enhanced work product